rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   [Olmec hieroglyphs](https://en.wikipedia.org/wiki/Olmec_hieroglyphs) possibly as early as 900 BCE
 -   [Cascajal Block](https://en.wikipedia.org/wiki/Cascajal_Block) with Olmec hieroglyphs possibly as early as c.
 1,000 BCE

-![Map of the world showing approximate centers of origin of agriculture and
+![Map of the world showing approximate centers of the six independent origins
-    its spread in prehistory. [^Diamond2003]
+    of agriculture and its spread in prehistory. [^Diamond2003] ](img/spread-of-agriculture.png){#fig:spread-of-agriculture}
-    ](img/spread-of-agriculture.png){#fig:spread-of-agriculture}

 See also the [Outline on the scientific method](scientific-method.html):